wutong16/Adversarial_Long-Tail/README.md

 # Class-aware bias
 python test.py configs/CIFAR10_LT/cifar10_LT0.02_pgdat_post_logitadjust.yaml -a ALL
 ```
 Sometimes a baseline model is not applicable, since a cosine classifier is used with some statistics recorded during training.
-E.g., to apply the method below, train the model by:
+For example, to apply the method below, train the model by:
 ```
 # Feature disentangling
 python train.py configs/CIFAR10_LT/cifar10_LT0.02_pgdat_TDESim.yaml